jaspector

 Monday-Friday, 7:45 AM to 4:30 PM

-Typical inspection sequence: Foundation, framing, insulation, final (sequence varies by project type)
+Typical sequence: Foundation, framing, insulation, final (sequence varies by project type)

 Required for new structures, additions, alterations, demolitions, signs, blasting, and flood hazard development

-Typical processing time is Not publicly stated; bureau processes approximately 500 building permits per year.
+Building permit processing times in Augusta, ME typically run Not publicly stated; bureau processes approximately 500 building permits per year.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Augusta, ME.
 The following work is generally exempt: Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Sidewalks and driveways not more than 30 inches above grade and not over any basement or story below; Temporary motion picture, television, and theater stage sets; Shade cloth structures for nursery or agricultural purposes; Window awnings on Group R-3 or Group U occupancies; Movable cases, counters, and partitions not over 69 inches in height; Agricultural buildings used exclusively for farming (barns, silos, greenhouses) unless converted.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.